GPUthesteve/VTBS-Bangkok-Suvarnabhumi-International-Airport/README.md

 Create using Airport Design Editor V1.79, FSX native.

-oh, and this thing is pure CAD file, no custom building used. if u want, buy actual one. i make this just for "free".
+oh, and this thing is pure AFCAD file, no custom building used. if u want, buy actual one. i make this just for "free".